Timberborn: How to Use the Fill Valve – Water Control Guide

 Best uses for the Fill Valve

-• Irrigation support ponds: Maintain a small farming pond at a dependable depth while preserving the larger source basin.
+• Irrigation support ponds: hold a farming pond at a dependable depth while preserving the larger source basin.
+(See how irrigation range works.)

 Advertisement

-If you remember only one rule, make it this one: floodgates manage edge height, throttling valves manage flow rate, fill valves manage downstream level.
-A lot of “the fill valve is broken” complaints are really “I needed a different building.”
+If you remember one rule, make it this: floodgates manage edge height, Sluices gate flow on and off, Fill Valves manage downstream level.
+Most “the Fill Valve is broken” complaints are really “I needed a different building.”
+For a full picture of how these pieces chain together across a colony, see the guide on routing water and badwater with dams, sluices, and valves.

-• You are expecting floodgate behavior.
-A fill valve is not there to hold a neat visible line at the structure edge.
+• Expecting floodgate behavior.
+A Fill Valve does not hold a neat visible line at its own edge; it regulates the connected far side.

 Was this guide helpful?